Languages of Malaysia: Other Indian languages

 The Malayalees in Malaysia are known to be the second largest Indian ethnicity, after the Tamils.
 Malayalees can be found in the West Coast states, mostly in Penang, Perak, Selangor, Negeri Sembilan, Malacca and Johore.
 They can be classified into three major groups: labourers, traders and government servants and estate clerks.
 Malayalee labourers were predominantly Hindus from Palakkad and Cannannore regions in Malabar.
 These communities spoke South Malabar dialect and Kannur dialect.
 Some of the labourers who were not associated with the Kangani system were placed in estates that had mix ethnicities, mostly Tamils.
 Thus, these labourers mix around with the Tamils and eventually used Tamil vocabularies in their language.
 Some have even received formal Tamil education, which eventually lead them to not speaking Malayalam as their first language but Tamil.
 The Malayalam-speaking traders who came to Malaya were mostly from the Muslim communities in Malabar.
 They spoke the Moplah dialect, which has influence of Arabic and Persian language.
 This particular dialect is still used among today's Malabari Muslims.
 Besides, Malayalees who were employed as estate clerks and semi-professional positions in the Malayan Civil Service consists of Hindus and Christians from Cochin and Travancore, as they were educated.
 These people spoke Malayalam dialects which are similar to the standard Malayalam spoken today.
 Many youngsters of the Malayalee community are unable to speak their mother tongue fluently because of the usage of English among the educated urban Malayalees and the domination of Tamil, as a lingua franca of the Malaysian Indians.
 Today, there are roughly more than 200,000 Malayalam speakers in Malaysia.

-Other South Asian languages such as Bengali, Hindi, Punjabi, Sinhala and Telugu are also spoken.
+Other South Asian languages such as Bengali, Gujarati, Hindi, Kannada, Marathi, Nepali, Odia, Punjabi, Sindhi, Sinhala, Telugu, and Urdu are also spoken.